Innoactive/Creator/.Documentation/articles/innoactive-creator/default-behaviors.md

 ### Description

-This behavior contains a list of child behaviors which will be activated one after the other.
+This behavior contains a list of child behaviors which will be activated one after another.
 A child behavior in the list will not be activated until the previous child behavior has finished its life cycle.

 ### Application Example